 Along with offering an incredible diving experience to its visitors, Sabah is also a home to Mount Kinabalu which is the tallest mountain in Malaysia.
 Resting at an altitude of 13,435ft above sea level, this is the most adventurous height to conquer for the enthusiastic trekkers.

-5. Take A Peek To The Wildlife At Kinabatangan River
+5. The Wildlife At Kinabatangan River

 6. Capture The Sea Glow Of Tusan Cliff Beach